Last Updated on July 1, 2020 by Scott Krager

-Some of the most popular streaming apps like YouTube, Netflix, Google Movies, Spotify, Plex come out of the box in shield TV.
+Some of the most popular streaming apps like YouTube, Netflix, Google Movies, and Spotify come out of the box in shield TV.

 Deep searching functionality has also been improved from the first version, but not all apps and services are compatible with this feature.